isidroas/fortuna/README.md

 (fortuna) random
 ```

-In your terminal, a colored tracing will be displayed:
+In your terminal, colored traces will be displayed:

 ![screenshot](./docs/screenshot.png)

 The example has only been tested on Linux, but it should work on macOS as well.

+If you are only interested in the cryptography, the business logic is implemented in `fortuna/__init__.py` and `fortuna/generator.py`.
+The rest is for pretty logging purposes.

-## Learn specification
+## Specification

 - https://en.wikipedia.org/wiki/Fortuna_(PRNG)
 - https://www.schneier.com/academic/paperfiles/fortuna.pdf This is a chapter
-  part of the book `Cryptography Engineering`.
-Previous chapters will help you
+  that is part of the book `Cryptography Engineering`.
+The previous chapters
-  to understand this one.
+  will help you understand this one.

 ## Other implementations